 At Wickford Primary School, our aim is for the children in our school to become confident and skilled communicators to enable them to participate fully in society.
 Consequently, we seek to provide to rich experiences that prepare them to participate fully in society.

 Literacy incorporates the essential skills of reading, writing (including spelling and a secure understanding of grammar and punctuation), speaking and listening.
 The skills are needed in all subjects.
 Literacy skills should be seen as a “toolkit” that can be used in all lessons.

 We base all teaching and learning on the National Curriculum (2014).
 The children have daily Literacy lessons and additional daily reading sessions and apply Literacy skills throughout the curriculum.

-The key areas of teaching and learning for Literacy are:
+The key areas of teaching and learning for English are:

 - Writing composition